 Dr. Elinoff earned his undergraduate degree in Chemistry from Princeton University and his degree in Medicine from the University of Chicago Pritzker School of Medicine.
 He went on to complete internship and residency training in Internal Medicine at the Massachusetts General Hospital.
-Following his fellowship training in Critical Care Medicine at the NIH and Pulmonary and Critical Care Medicine at Johns Hopkins University, Dr. Elinoff was appointed to Staff Clinician in the Critical Care Medicine Department at the NIH in 2011.
+Dr. Elinoff completed his fellowship training in Critical Care Medicine at the NIH Clinical Center and Pulmonary and Critical Care Medicine at Johns Hopkins University.

 Related Scientific Focus Areas

 Genetics and Genomics

 This page was last updated on Wednesday, August 30, 2023